evanshortiss/vector2d/README.md

 ```

 ### Performance Statistics
 This section will be filled in soon.
-For now running the tests will provide a basic performance overview prior to tests.
-Tests can be run be running the mocha command in the project root directory.
+For now running the file <pre>perf.js<pre> will provide performance indication.